mahendra-cs/ecom-pulse/README.md

 -   **Grafana Dashboard:** Accessible at `http://localhost:3000`
     -   **Default Credentials:** `admin`/`admin` (you will be prompted to change the password on first login)

+## Logging with Loki

+Loki is a log aggregation system designed to store and query logs from all your applications and infrastructure.
+It is integrated with Grafana, allowing you to correlate metrics and logs in one place.

+-   **Loki:** Accessible via Grafana datasource

 ## How to Run the Project